EUFLOW/WIFA_UQ/model_error_database/readme.md

 - combines the datasets from each case into a single dataset.
 - There are 2 datasets.
 One where physical inputs are interpolated to hub height and one where they are not. "results_stacked.nc" and "results_stacked_heights.nc".
 Heights are normalized by the hub height in the latter

-# Gaps:
-- physical inputs remain from the windlab, not recalculated from temperature profile (including ti)
 - First version.... database creation is takes quite long and is not yet parallelized or memory efficient